schorschii/ImagingEdge4Linux/README.md

 1. Select "Send to Smartphone" in the menu of your Sony camera (**not** "Send to Computer")
 2. Connect your computer to the WiFi access point of the camera
 3. Execute the python script: `python3 imaging-edge.py`.
 All images will be copied to your computer.
 Already copied files will be skipped.

-Normally, the camera is available at 192.168.122.1:64321, but you can adjust this by the `--address` and `--port` parameter.
+   - Normally, the camera is available at 192.168.122.1:64321, but you can adjust this by the `--address` and `--port` parameter.

-By default, the images will be downloaded into your personal images folder.
+   - By default, the images will be downloaded into your personal images folder.
 You can adjust this using the `--output-dir` directory.
+   - You can add this script to your autostart with the `--daemon` parameter.
+The script will then run in the background and automatically copy the images.
+A desktop notification will inform you about the progress.

+## Reverse Engineering
+The camera shows which web services it offers in `http://192.168.122.1:64321/DmsDescPush.xml`.
+This for example leads to `http://192.168.122.1:64321/XPlsDesc.xml`, showing which commands it understands for transfer control.
+While the commands TransferStart and TransferEnd are working, TransferProgress does nothing on my camera.

+## Tests
 Tested with Sony ILCA-77M2, firmware version 2.0.
 Feedback, stars and contributions welcome!
 Please tell me if your camera is working too.